SkillsFundingAgency/dfc-servicetaxonomy-editor/README.md

 ## Introduction

 This project is a headless content management system (CMS), that synchronises content into a graph database.
+It builds on [Orchard Core](http://www.orchardcore.net/), and uses [Neo4j](https://neo4j.com/) for the graphs.
 It's being created by the [UK government's](https://www.gov.uk/) [National Careers Service](https://nationalcareers.service.gov.uk/) to manage careers related content.

 ## Documentation